About the Project

 Projections show Malawi’s population doubling again from 2020 to about 2050.
 The high population growth rate will make it harder for Malawi to meet the basic needs of its population.

 The Malawi Priorities Project is a research-based collaborative project implemented by Malawi’s National Planning Commission, the African Institute for Development Policy, and the Copenhagen Consensus Center.
 The project seeks to provide the government of Malawi with a systematic process to help prioritize the most effective policy solutions to maximize social, environmental, and economic benefits on every kwacha invested.
 Cost-benefit analysis is the primary analytical tool adopted by the project.
+Click on the image below to get a one-page overview of all analyzed solutions across different sectors, and their associated cost-effectiveness.
+A long line means high social and economic return per kwacha spent, the shortest lines means that the short and long-term benefits from the interventions barely cover the cost.
+Download the overview here.

 How where the prioritized areas chosen?